heesungjang/joseph-jang-md/posts/redux-observable-provider.md

 ```

-The createStore function is the starting point of Redux.
-It manages the application's state, the reducer that updates the state, and the listeners array that holds functions to notify on state changes.
-It returns a store object with methods similar to our Observable object.

-- getState() returns the current state.
-- subscribe(listener) registers a listener for state changes and returns a function to unsubscribe.
-- unSubscribe(listener) removes a registered listener.
-- dispatch(action) dispatches an action to update the state using the reducer and notifies all listeners.
+The key difference from our basic Observable is the `dispatch` method—it runs the action through a reducer to get the new state, then notifies all listeners.
+Everything else works the same way.

-## Example: React Counter Application
+## Using Redux in React

-Using the Redux sample we created, let's build a simple counter application.
+Here's how you'd use our Redux implementation in a React component:

 ```jsx
 const store = createStore((state = 0, action) => {